 2. JW Marriott Marco Island Beach Resort – Marco Island, FL

 Florida beaches simply don’t get more beautiful than the long, sweeping stretch of sand along Marco Island on the Gulf of Mexico, where you’ll find the all-encompassing JW Marriott Marco Island Beach Resort.
 When you’re not building sand castles or going off into the Ten Thousand Islands on a family jet ski tour with the resort, enjoy the Tiki Pool, a family-favorite with waterfalls and waterslides.
 The hotel’s Lanai Suites are a favorite with vacationing families since they have separate living areas for spreading out, plus private patios with gorgeous Gulf views.
 Activities for kids include a day camp for ages 5 to 12.
 Come sunset, families gather for live entertainment on the beach while scouting for the green flash.

 3. Resort at Longboat Key Club – Longboat Key, FL

 4. Ritz-Carlton Amelia Island – Amelia Island, FL

 Fronting prime oceanfront real estate on Amelia Island’s glorious 13-mile-long coastline in North Florida, the Ritz-Carlton Amelia Island stands apart with family offerings like an interactive kids’ club and fun activities such as indoor pirate campouts and kids’ nights out.
-You can even sign up for a kids’ meal plan (12 and under) that includes all three meals, with some good, healthy options, during your stay.
+You can even sign up for a kids’ meal plan (12 and under) that includes all three meals, with some good, healthy options.
 Keep the whole family active and entertained at the property’s lovely indoor and outdoor pools, tennis courts, on-property golf course, and with beach adventures such as paddle boarding and surf lessons.

 5. Edgewater Beach Hotel – Naples, FL